 Der Akkusativ im Deutschen – Erklärungen und Beispiele

 Welcome to language-easy.org!
-So, as you have chosen this article, I suppose that you are ready to enter the depth of German grammar.
-In the following you will notice, of what essential importance German Accusative is.
+So, as you have chosen this article, you are presumably ready to enter the depth of German grammar.
+In the following you will notice, of what essential importance German accusative is.

 For sure, many of you get confused with all the articles that exist in German.
 Especially compared to the English language, there is a huge variety of articles.
-Of course, you have noticed that they depend on the gender, the number and the case of the they are attached to.
+Of course, you have noticed that they depend on the gender, the number and the case of the noun they are attached to.
 But, don’t worry.
-In this article I’d like to try to clear a little bit why and when you chose a certain grammatical case and the corresponding article.
+In this article we’d like to try to clarify a little bit why and when you chose a certain grammatical case and the corresponding article.